Our family was camping.

 Unbeknownst (another good word!) to us, my Husby had unhooked the canvas immediately below us.

 Just as we started to sing, “Oh, Slithery-Dee!”, a hand and arm reached up through the wall of the trailer and grabbed the nearest grandchild.

 Inciting an immediate riot.

 Grandma and grandchildren boiled out of the trailer like angry bees.

-Realizing what had happened, we started to laugh.
+Then, realizing what had happened, started to laugh.